Ashok-0003/repo-3/Overview/DevOps/APIM-Deployment-Steps.md

         "apiUrl": "http://172.20.42.30/profile"
  },`

-4. Update the parameters.json [file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2Fsrc%2FInput%2FTemplateAndParameters%2Fdev%2Fparameters.json)
+4. Update the parameters.json [file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2Fsrc%2FInput%2FTemplateAndParameters%2Fdev%2Fparameters.json) with APIM instance name created in Azure infrastructure creation section.

 5. After all the above 4 steps trigger the [CI pipeline](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=197&_a=summary) CI-APIMConfig-Master-Build to generate the ARM templates.
 By running this it will generate ARM templates for all the apis or we can configure the list of apis with semicolon separated values of the api names used in step 3 to the variable of the above pipeline value: buildQueueInit.

 6. After this we have to run the Release pipeline for the APIMConfiguration to be deployed which is environment specific.